-Safeguarding Policy
+Safeguarding and Prevent Policy

 DEFINITIONS:

-This Policy applies to all staff, tutors, including senior managers and the board of Directors, volunteers and sessional workers, agency staff, learners or anyone working on behalf of Fit Training International
+This Policy applies to all staff, tutors, including senior managers and the board of Directors, volunteers and sessional workers, agency staff, learners or anyone working on behalf of Fit Training International.

 Please note that for the purposes of this guidance, the statement “young people/person” applies to all persons under 18 years of age.